Ferrari F430 Challenge: Overview

 The F430 Challenge is a non-road legal variant of the road-going Ferrari F430, it has been extensively modified by Ferrari to boost its on circuit performance with extensive weight reduction and suspension changes.
 Just like in previous Ferrari Challenge cars the engine has largely remained the same as on the production road cars except for some enhanced breathing by means of a racing exhaust system and some engine management tweaks and fine blueprinting.
 Furthermore, the body styling has received very few styling changes with the Formula One inspired single central nut (slick shod) BBS wheels hiding enormous carbon brakes.

-The transmission is derived from Ferrari's Formula One program and offers the same 150 ms shift times as in the standard Ferrari F430 with no option of a manual H-gate gearshift.
+The transmission is derived from Ferrari's Formula One program and offers the same 60 ms shift times versus 150 ms in a standard Ferrari F430 with no option of a manual H-gate gearshift.
 Fifth and sixth gears have been tweaked, as well as the final drive ratio, specifically for the Challenge car.
 Weight saving efforts have affected all areas of the car, the most noticeable of which is the cockpit.
 Inside, the F430 Challenge has no carpets or sound deadening, no stereo, and the standard leather seats have been replaced with ultra-light FIA approved carbon racing seats.
 A lifeline snaps off boss allows the Alcantara steering wheel to be removed from the car to aid entry and exit to the cockpit.
 The race wheel replacing the standard cars airbag-equipped road car wheel.
 It also has buttons for pit radio, and for interfacing with the digital instrument display.
 A full roll cage and 6 point racing harnesses are also present in the cockpit along with super-light carbon door panels and Lexan front, side, and rear windows replacing all-road car glass.
 The characteristics of the car have been retained from the standard gearbox's "Race" mode.
 Traction control is permanently disengaged, along with the stability system.
 The car does retain ABS and ASR though.
 The racing modifications are present in almost all of the components, with the E-Differential being replaced by a mechanical one, and the suspension settings modified for racing.

 Production was limited to just 142 cars over the 2007 to 2010 production period.
 It is estimated that more than half of these race cars have been written off during the various Ferrari Challenge series around the world.
 This means that approximately 50 (or less) would be in existence today.